 MAC Jobs Hub

-- Supervising the purchasing activity of the City
+- Acting as the purchasing agent of the City

 - Assuring positive relationships with the public

 - Coordinating public information

 - Investigating and adopting new technologies